whatisnuclear/website/primer-on-energy.md

 <div class="row">
 <div class="col-md-8" markdown="1">

+One cool thing about nuclear is that people across the political spectrum like it.
+The more conservative/abundance people like it because it's dense, powerful energy that leads to national capability and might.
+The more liberal/environmentalist greens are starting to like it specifically because it is a very capable low-carbon source.
+This talk is mostly focused on getting more liberals to like nuclear.
 Thanks entirely to the efforts of local climate-related organizations in Seattle, I've now spoken at a handful of book stores, breweries, universities, and even Town Hall on climate and energy.
 Last week, I was honored to be on one such panel at a brewery in Ballard alongside Univ. of Washington oceanographer LuAnne Thompson and Governor Inslee's senior climate policy advisor, Reed Schuler.
 My role was to provide background information on the human relationship with energy: what we've used in the past, what we're using today, and what our low-carbon options are moving forward.
 I touched on progress and challenges with intermittency, hydro, and nuclear.
 This post summarizes and expands upon these topics.

 <span class="alert-success">**Update:** The event discussed has now been posted on [YouTube in full](https://www.youtube.com/watch?v=skGLqSS5ACE).</span>

 _NOTE: This post originally appeared [here](https://partofthething.com/thoughts/a-medium-length-primer-on-energy-greenhouse-gas-intermittency-and-nuclear/)
 and was reposted here with permission of the author._

-### Energy is a replacement for the labor of human beings
+## Energy is a replacement for the labor of human beings

 The first part of my talk was easy.
 I threw up my favorite slides demonstrating how energy improves quality of life by replacing human labor.
 Between construction, farming, heating, water, laundry,